 When applying for your visa of volunteering in India, you should bear in mind that various types of visa are granted to travel to India.

 Types of visas available to travel to India

 - e-Medical Visa

-- Passport valid for at least six months.
+- Passport with a minimum validity of six months.
 It must also have two blank pages.

 - Round-trip ticket

 - Enough money for the stay (financial solvency).